rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
     For as the body without the spirit is dead, so faith without works is dead also.

 Faith is to works as the the body is to the spirit.
-If you put faith in Christ then your works will demonstrate this.
+Even the demons have faith (in terms of belief) in Christ.
+It is not *our* faith that saves us.
 It is Christ's faith that saves.
-Trying to put faith and works in competition blatantly and obviously contradicts scripture.
+Trying to put faith and works in competition blatantly and obviously contradicts scripture, and misses the entire point of justification.
 Martin Luther is clearly wrong.
 Sola fide is clearly false.
-And justification by works is clearly wrong.
+And justification by works alone is clearly wrong.
 This isn't complicated.

-Modern reformed protestants will explain that this isn't what they mean by *sola fide*, but this is what Martin Luther meant and what the reformers meant.
+Modern Lutherans will explain that this isn't what they mean by *sola fide*, but this is what Martin Luther meant and what the reformers meant.
 If you mean something similar to the orthodox view (such as the nuanced *sola gratia, sola fide*), then you don't need a Latin slogan, you can just participate in the scriptures and understand justification exactly as it has been understood for thousands of years.

 Even in the most dogmatic five-point Calvinist view, if you don't see fruitful works in your Christian life, then your faith is dead.
 You are most likely not regenerated, and ought to feel no assurance that you are among the elect.
 In fact, the lack of good fruits points to your reprobation, the unelect.